AI4Bharat/IndicXlit/README.md

 <!-- colab integratation on running the model on custom input python script-->
 Python interface       --> [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1P78Tbr6zhe-5LeiKk525N3SGPKn2ofGg?usp=sharing)

 The python interface is useful in case you want to reuse the model for multiple translations and do not want to reinitialize the model each time.
+Moreover, rescoring option is available in python interface, but not in command line interface.